 If you don’t want the complexity of a mixer, just get an audio interface.
-Since you can’t plug XLR cables into a computer, you need to run them through an audio interface.
+Since you can’t plug XLR cables into a computer (more on that in a moment), you need to run them through an audio interface.
 Then the audio interface hooks up to the computer through the USB port.

 I had a lot of success with the Focusrite Scarlett 4i4.
 It will support up to two mics.

 I currently use Mackie 8-Channel Compact Mixer.

 If you use the Audio Technica mic I recommended, you will not need an audio interface or a mixer.
 You can plug that mic directly into your computer’s USB port.

 For Higher-End Mics, You’ll Need a Signal Booster

 Higher end microphones usually need “phantom power” (provided by the audio interface or the mixer).
 But they also tend to need a mid-line signal boost (especially true of the Shure SM7B).
 A signal booster goes between the mic and the mixer or between the mic and the audio interface, providing “clean” gain (more volume without distortion effects).